maxpert/marmot/README.md

 ## Limitations
 Right now there are a few limitations on current solution:
- - Only incremental, change stream i.e. tables should exist with matching schema, and existing rows won't be copied over.
-SQLite tools are enough for that.
+ - You can't watch tables selectively on a DB.
+This is due to various limitations around snapshot and restore mechanism.
- - WAL mode required - since your DB is gonna be processed by multiple process the only way to do have multi-process changes reliably is via WAL.
+ - WAL mode required - since your DB is going to be processed by multiple process the only way to have multi-process changes reliably is via WAL.
- - Right now no support for copying previous data of table into existing table, or copy schema.
-Would be introduced in future though.
+ - Booting off a snapshot is WIP so there might be problems in cold start yet.
+However, if you can have start off node with same copies of DB it will work flawlessly.

 ## Production status

 Being used for ephemeral cache storage in production services, on a very read heavy site.
 You can view my personal [status board here](https://sibte.notion.site/Marmot-056983fad27a49d4a16fb91031e6ab98).
 Here is an image from a production server running Marmot:

 ![image](https://user-images.githubusercontent.com/22441/189140305-3b7849dc-bd26-4059-bef4-bec6549ac5a7.png)